What Is Changing for the UK Driving Test in 2026

 A 45-hour learning programme at typical 2026 rates is £1,575 to £2,475 outside London and £2,025 to £2,925 in London.
 Older quotes may underestimate by 15 percent.

 “The 2026 changes are not a different test.
-They are the same test with cleaner labels, fewer bot bookings, and a wait time finally moving in the right direction.”
+They are the same test with tighter booking rules, fewer bot-held slots, and a wait time finally moving in the right direction.”

 What 2026 means for retake candidates